-KeePassX is an easy-to-use tool that helps you store and manage your various passphrases inside an encrypted database file.
+KeePassX is a tool that helps you store and manage various passphrases inside an encrypted database file.
 This file is encrypted to a master passphrase that you create.
 KeePassX can also generate strong passphrases for your accounts.

 Because this database is encrypted, you can store copies in various places, which makes backup relatively easy.
 We do not recommend sending your database by email or storing it online where it might be accessed by others, but many KeePassX users keep a copy on their primary computer, a copy on a USB memory stick and a copy on their backup drive.